wwalterr/finance/README.md

 # Finance

-Stock data from Speech Synthesis and Named-entity Recognition
+Stock data from speech recognition and named-entity recognition

 ## Setup